 Figure 1. (a) Comparison of the output spectrum of a regular broadstripe diode laser and a CLEANLAZE diode laser; (b) Comparison of Raman spectrum of a Tylenol sample excited with the regular broad-stripe diode laser and the CLEANLAZE diode laser.

 Figure 1 shows an example of the high performance of the CLEANLAZE laser, wherein the output spectrum of a CLEANLAZE laser and a standard broad-stripe diode laser are compared with the Raman spectrum of a Tylenol sample excited by the two lasers.
-It can be clearly seen that the Raman spectrum generated by CLEANLAZE laser offers much higher resolution.
+It can be clearly seen that the Raman spectrum generated by CLEANLAZE laser offers a much higher resolution.

-B&W Tek‘s CLEANLAZE diode lasers provide a high performance yet low-cost solution to high resolution Raman spectroscopy applications and make it possible to use this technique on a wider scale.
+B&W Tek‘s CLEANLAZE diode lasers provide a high performance yet low-cost solution to high-resolution Raman spectroscopy applications and make it possible to use this technique on a wider scale.

 This information has been sourced, reviewed and adapted from materials provided by B&W Tek.

 For more information on this source, please visit B&W Tek.